noahehall/theBookOfNoah/0current/aws/rds.md

 - NTP: network time protocol is used to sync time on db instances
   - you also use this ubuntu to sync time (e.g. when fkn slack fks up the time you run this)
   - security group: controls access to the db instance by permitting access to IP ranges/ec2 instances you specify

+- database preview environment: try out new postrel versions & extensions before they are fully supported by creating a db instance in the database preview environment

 ## worfklows